habbleO/Entropy-Origins/README.md

 ### Brick Golem (Currently Unfinished!)
 * You are immune to fire and lava
 * You cannot eat meat.
-* You have 13 points of natural armor
+* You have 20 points of natural armor
+* You have 10 points of extra health
+* You are 10% faster
 * You cannot sprint
 * You cannot wear armor
+* You can change your size with the primary action.
-* You are slightly taller
+* You sink in water